-^{}Math 1240 or higher will be accepted.
+^{}Math 1410 or higher will be accepted.
+Math 1240 taken prior to Fall 2024 will be accepted.

 ^{}Applicants must successfully pass the HESI A2 or have a documented degree transcript on file before registering for course.
 Applicants must begin the nursing program within one year of completion of NURS 1010 or will have to retake NURS 1010.